 Before beginning your full-time equivalent (FTE) calculation, you must determine the headcount or number of FTEs you had during your reference period.
 The actual loan forgiveness amount you receive may be less depending on whether your average weekly number of FTE employees during the Covered Period was less than during your chosen reference period.

 - For seasonal employers, either of the two preceding periods or a 12-week period between 5/1/2019 and 9/15/2019

-This number will become the denominator in the FTE reduction quotient.
+This number will become the denominator in the full-time equivalent reduction quotient.
 There are two FTE calculation methods to choose from to compute the numerator in the FTE reduction quotient.

 Important: Make sure to review the FTE reduction exemptions to see if your business qualifies.

 For each employee, during the Covered or Alternate Covered Period:

 Take the average number of hours paid per week, divide by 40, and round the total to the nearest tenth.
 The maximum for each employee is capped at 1.0

 Employee A works an average of 30 hours per week